TheBous/dfinity-nft/README.md

 Step-by-Step Guide

 1. Purchase ICP on an Exchange
    Acquire ICP tokens through a supported exchange platform.

 2. Discover Your Account ID
    Use the following command to find your account ID:

 ```bash
 dfx ledger account-id
 ```

 3. Transfer ICP to Your Account
    Transfer ICP from the exchange to your account using the account ID obtained in the previous step.

 4. Confirm Transfer
    Verify the successful transfer by checking the balance:

 ```bash
 dfx ledger --network ic balance
 ```

 5. Find Your Principal Identifier
    Discover your principal identifier using the following command:

 ```bash
 dfx identity get-principal
 ```

 6. Convert ICP to Cycles
    Execute the conversion command, replacing <your-principal-identifier> and <icp-tokens>:

 ```bash
 dfx ledger --network ic create-canister <your-principal-identifier> --amount <icp-tokens>
 ```

 7. Record Canister ID
    Take note of the returned canister ID.

 8. Deploy Wallet Canister
    Deploy a wallet canister using the canister ID obtained in the previous step:

 ```bash
 dfx identity --network ic deploy-wallet <canister-identifier>
 ```

 9. Discover Your Wallet
    Find your wallet using the following command:

 ```bash
 dfx identity --network ic get-wallet
 ```

 10. Verify Conversion
     Ensure the conversion was successful by checking the wallet balance:

 ```bash
 dfx wallet --network ic balance
 ```

-Conclusion
+## Deploy

+Set Principal for ICRC1 Canister Deployment:

+Run the following command to export the principal for the ICRC1 canister deployment: bash
+Copy code
+export PRINCIPAL=$(dfx identity get-principal)
+This ensures that the subsequent script knows which principal to use.

+Run ICRC1 Canister Deployment Script:

+Execute the script deploy_icrc1.sh located in the "scripts" folder.
+Successful Deployment of ICRC1 Canister:

+You have now deployed the ICRC1 canister.
+Deploy ICRC1_Index Canister for Transaction List:

+Obtain the canister ID of the recently deployed ICRC1 canister.
+Navigate to the script deploy_icrc1_index.sh and replace the canister ID with the obtained value.
+Run the script.
+Successful Deployment of ICRC1_Index Canister:

+You have now deployed the ICRC1_Index canister for managing the transaction list.
+Deploy the Frontend:

+Execute the command below to deploy the frontend: bash
+Copy code
+dfx deploy --network="ic"
+Congratulations!
+You have successfully deployed the ICRC1 canister, its corresponding transaction list canister (ICRC1_Index), and the frontend on the Internet Computer network.